Ishwarya-3/c-programming/README.md

    Select the required input from input folder

-   The ouput gets saved as knife_detection.mp4 file
+   The prediction result is displayed in the terminal and gets saved as knife_detection.mp4 file

    When knife is detected the customers are alerted with an alarm.